Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 These traits make mini golden doodles extremely popular amongst families, especially those with children.

-The miniature Goldendoodle continues to be bred for this exact same reason.
+The miniature Goldendoodle continues to be bred for this exact reason.

 Breeders continue to focus on breeding a smart, loving, and family-friendly dog that is sure to put a smile on the face of everyone they meet, from toddlers to senior citizens.